tesmarishy/qubership-envgene/docs/envgene-objects.md

 # Whether to merge deployParameters and e2eParameters
 # Controls parameter merging behavior during effective set generation
 mergeDeployParametersAndE2EParameters: boolean
+# Mandatory
+# Defines the role of the namespace in the solution
+# Used for:
+# 1. Linking the Solution Descriptor components and Namespace objects during effective set generation
+# 2. Determining the name of the parent folder for the Namespace when generating the Environment Instance
+# The value comes from the namespace template if specified; if not specified, the name of the namespace template file (without extension) is used
+deployPostfix: core
 # Optional
 # Resource profile configuration for the namespace
 # Used to manage performance parameters of applications in this namespace